xtruhlar/Software-Switch/README.md

   - Enabling HTTP for a specific IP while disabling ICMP (ping) for a specific MAC.
 - Displays the list of rules in the GUI, with options to delete them individually.
 - Differentiates rules for incoming and outgoing traffic on each port.

+### 4. Syslog
+- There is a possibility to connect to remote Syslog server.
+- Syslog server will receive custom logs (severities similar to CISCO logs)

 ## Installation